aprilxyc/coding-interview-practice/README.md

 - Useful to understand how to use Python Collections (import collections) - collections.Counter literally just builds the dictionary for you
 - Use del to delete something from a python dictionary e.g. d = {'a': 1, 'b': 2} --> del['a'] becomes d = {'b': 2}
 - Whenever you need to implement an operation without an operator - [BIT SHIFTING](https://www.youtube.com/watch?v=qq64FrA2UXQ) &, ^ and <<
+- Generate all, print all, compute all means BACKTRACKING (https://www.youtube.com/watch?v=Zq4upTEaQyM0)
+- Make use of swapping e.g. x1, y1 = x2, y2 in questions that involve coordinates.
+Also with coordinate questions, if you want to maximise movement, you need to max(abs(x2 - x1), abs(y2 - y1))

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.